MarioMS90/sales-management-dashboard/README.md

    pnpm install
    ```

-4. Create a Vercel project and a PostgreSQL database:
+4. Create a project and a PostgreSQL database on Vercel:
-   Sign up or log in to Vercel and create a new project.
-   In the "Storage" section of Vercel, create a PostgreSQL database.
    Add the necessary keys to a .env.local file in the root of the project to set up the environment variables.

 5. Initialize the database structure and seed data: